Chevron News - 2011

 • Business/Finance news:

-- Chevron Corporation (NYSE:CVX) reported in its interim update that earnings for the fourth quarter 2009 are expected to be lower than in the third quarter 2009.
-Upstream earnings are projected to be in line with third quarter results as the benefit of higher commodity prices is offset by the absence of gains recognized in the third quarter associated with formal approval of the Gorgon project in Australia.
-Downstream results are expected to be sharply lower, mainly due to significantly weaker refining margins.
+- Chevron Corporation (NYSE:CVX) reported in its interim update that earnings for the fourth quarter 2010 are expected to be higher than in the third quarter 2010.
+Upstream results are projected to improve between sequential quarters, benefiting from higher crude oil prices and increased liquids liftings.
+Downstream earnings in the fourth quarter are also expected to be higher, reflecting a gain on an asset sale.

-- The Board of Directors of Chevron Corporation (NYSE: CVX) declared a quarterly dividend of sixty-eight cents ($0.68) per share, payable March 10, 2010, to holders of common stock as shown on the transfer records of the Corporation at the close of business on February 17, 2010.
+- The Board of Directors of Chevron Corporation (NYSE: CVX) declared a quarterly dividend of seventy-two cents ($0.72) per share, payable March 10, 2011, to holders of common stock as shown on the transfer records of the Corporation at the close of business on February 16, 2011.

 • Upstream news: